 Should malware make its way onto a Mac, macOS also includes technology to remediate infections.
-In addition to monitoring for malware activity in the ecosystem to be able to revoke Developer IDs (if applicable) and issue XProtect updates, Apple also issues updates to macOS to remove malware from any impacted systems that are configured to receive automatic security updates.
-When the Malware Removal Tool (MRT) receives updated information, malware is removed-sometimes after the next restart.
+The Malware Removal Tool (MRT) is an engine in macOS that remediates infections based on updates automatically delivered from Apple (as part of automatic updates of system data files and security updates).
+In addition to monitoring for malware activity in the ecosystem to be able to revoke Developer IDs (if applicable) and issue XProtect updates, Apple also issues updates to MRT to remove malware from any impacted systems that are configured to receive automatic security updates.
+MRT removes malware upon receiving updated information, and it continues to check for infections on restart and login.
 MRT doesn't automatically reboot the Mac.